postcss/postcss-bem-linter/README.md

 ### Defining a component

-The plugin will only run if it finds special comments that define a named component or a group of utilities.
+The plugin will only run if it finds special comments that define a named component or a group of utilities, or the implicit config option is set.

-These definitions can be provided in two syntaxes: concise and verbose.
+These comment definitions can be provided in two syntaxes: concise and verbose.

 - Concise definition syntax: `/** @define ComponentName */` or `/** @define utilities */`
 - Verbose definition syntax: `/* postcss-bem-linter: define ComponentName */` or `/* postcss-bem-linter: define utilities */`.

 Weak mode is turned on by adding `; weak` to a definition, e.g. `/** @define ComponentName; weak */` or `/* postcss-bem-linter: define ComponentName; weak */`.

+The config options for implicit component definitions takes the following values:

+- Enable it for all files: `implicitComponents: true`
+- Enable it for files that match glob pattern: `implicitComponents: 'components/**/*.css'`
+- Enable it for files that match one of multiple glob patterns: `implicitComponents: ['components/**/*.css', 'others/**/*.css']`

+The config options for implicit utilities:

+- Enable it for files that match glob pattern: `implicitUtilities: 'utils/*.css'`
+- Enable it for files that match one of multiple glob patterns: `implicitUtilities: ['util/*.css', 'bar/**/*.css']`

 Concise syntax: